Asset & Property Division Attorney in Dallas, TX

 The court may also deem a portion of the value of a separate asset as community property.
 For example, if one spouse owned a home before getting married and the other spouse moved in following their marriage and contributed to mortgage payments, property taxes, and upkeep costs for the home, the other spouse may have a claim to the value of the property that accrued during the marriage.
 In this scenario, the owner spouse’s estate may reimburse the community or marital estate for community property contributed to the spouse’s separate property if the owner spouse intends to keep the home as separate property.

-How Do Courts Divide Assets in Divorce?
+How Do Courts Divide Assets in Texas Divorces?

 In Texas, courts must divide the community estate in a manner deemed “just and right” by the court, which means dividing community property fairly and equitably.
 However, this does not necessarily mean dividing the community estate 50/50.
 While courts may start with a presumption in favor of dividing community property equally, they might deviate from a 50/50 split based on factors such as: